 The legislation establishing a PDD shall be binding on all owners, future owners, tenants, and future tenants in the PDD

-An applicant proposing a PDD that includes a subdivision is exempt from the procedures set forth in Chapter 140 of this code
+An applicant proposing a PDD that includes a subdivision is exempt from the procedures set forth in Chapter 140 of this code, except that the town may require where appropriate the reservation of parkland or payment of a sum of money in lieu thereof, in accordance with § 177 of the Town Law.

 § 51-02.
 Baselines and Deviations.